 The FEBS bursary award value and reimbursement

-Delegates awarded FEBS bursaries will be reimbursed after the Congress by bank transfer from FEBS; more details from FEBS Treasury will be available via your participant account on the Congress website following the notification from the Congress Organizers that you have been selected.
+Delegates awarded FEBS bursaries will be reimbursed after the Congress by bank transfer from FEBS.
+A FEBS Treasury bursary form, which will be available via your participant account on the Congress website following the notification from the Congress Organizers that you have been selected.